Powerlearnproject/se-assignment-day-2-git-and-github-adelbertmatara/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18434702&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Fundamental Concepts of Version Control
+Version control is a system that tracks changes to files over time, allowing developers to:
+✅ Revert to previous versions if mistakes occur.
+✅ Collaborate efficiently by merging code from multiple contributors.
+✅ Maintain a history of changes for auditing and debugging.

+There are two main types of version control:

+- Centralized Version Control (CVCS) – Uses a single central repository (e.g., SVN, Perforce).
+- Distributed Version Control (DVCS) – Each user has a complete copy of the repository (e.g., Git, Mercurial).

+Why GitHub is a Popular Tool for Version Control GitHub is a cloud-based Git repository hosting service that enhances collaboration and project management.

+🔹 Key Features of GitHub:
+✅ Remote Repository Hosting – Stores Git repositories online, making code accessible.
+✅ Branching & Merging – Allows multiple developers to work on different features without conflicts.
+✅ Pull Requests & Code Reviews – Facilitates peer code review before merging changes.
+✅ CI/CD Integration – Automates testing and deployment pipelines.
+✅ Issue Tracking & Documentation – Helps in managing project tasks and documenting code.

+💡 Example: A team developing a data analytics dashboard can use GitHub to track code changes, fix bugs, and merge contributions smoothly.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?